 A Street Food Tour of Mexico City

-One of our earliest food memories of Mexico City is the smell of corn tortillas on the street, long before food was banned from being sold on the historic centre sidewalks.
+One of our strongest food memories of Mexico City is the smell of corn tortillas on the street, long before they were banned from being sold on the historic centre sidewalks.

 “I’m a third generation Mexican-American and I’m rediscovering my roots in a way.
 I started doing this because I was seeing so many people visiting Mexico City and missing out on this stuff,” Lesley explains.
 “They are too scared to try street food or they don’t know what to eat or how to order it.”

-“Street food is so ingrained in Mexican culture,” she says.
+“Street food is so ingrained in Mexican culture,” Lesley says.
 “Some of these vendors have been here forever, like this woman on the corner who I’m going to take you to who has been selling here for 11 years.”

 We’ve missed the tamale woman where Lesley usually starts her street food crawl – she’s obviously sold her treats and has gone home for the day – so we move onto Tacos Don Güero on the corner of Río Lerma and Río Amazonas.
 Here the specialty is tacos al pastor, the tacos that are synonymous with Mexico City, and have quickly become our favourite.

 Grilled on a vertical spit with a pineapple on top, the meat is continuously shaved off and kept warm on the grill beneath it, and placed on the tortilla, along with onion, salsa and cilantro, to order.
 An ancestor of the shawarma, which was brought to Mexico by Lebanese and Syrian immigrants in the 1920s, the main differences between the two is in the types of spices and that pork is used in Mexico instead of lamb or chicken.